 Survival and Austere Medicine [PDF File] – An extremely eye-opening guide.
 It’s primary focus is on a long-term, grid-down scenario.
 The authors explained many interesting things including how to compile a comprehensive medical kit, how to build a basic diagnostic laboratory, herbal medicine, as well as many other long-term health concerns and options.
 I definitely recommend this free book if you have any interest in a long-term survival situation.

-Assorted Other Files:
+Assorted Other Files and References:

 - US Army Tactical Combat Casualty Care (TCCC) Correspondence Course